 The injection of money compelled the government to borrow billions of rupees from commercial banks through various instruments.
-From 2008 onwards, the government (directly or indirectly) started converting debts owed by GENCOs, NTDC, CPPA, DISCOs and other power sector entities to banks and other creditors into public debt.
+From 2008 onwards, government (directly or indirectly) started converted debts owed by GENCOs, NTDC, CPPA, DISCOs and other power sector entities to banks and other creditors into public debt.
 That is, the government started swapping the energy payables with commercial loans and Ijara Agreement from banks.
-Since 2008, these syndicated term finance facilities have been parked in Power Holding Private Limited (PHPL) under the Ministry of Energy (CPPA, 2019a).
+Since 2008, these syndicated term finance facilities are being parked in Power Holding Private Limited (PHPL) under the Ministry of Energy (CPPA, 2019a).

 The government also took a tough decision of regularly revising the power tariffs in line with international oil prices on a quarterly basis to recover the cost of power despite political compulsions and severe criticism.
 The government notified tariff increased by about 82 percent in this period.
-Yet and most importantly, this increase was insufficient (as the government kept on paying a subsidy to cover the cost).
-To pass on the changes in oil prices more frequently, the government then decided for monthly fuel adjustments to be passed on to the DISCOs (Malik, 2012).
-But despite all these changes in the tariff structure, circular debt kept piling up, as the government failed to answer the root causes of circular debt, that is, inefficiencies in the system weak governance structure.
+Yet and importantly, this increase was insufficient (as the government kept on paying a subsidy to cover the cost).
+To pass-on the changes in oil prices more frequently, the government then decided for monthly fuel adjustments to be passed on to the DISCOs (Malik, 2012).
+But despite all these changes

-5 In FY2011, in addition to increase in tariffs, general sales tax was also imposed on the consumption of more than 100 units of electricity.
+5In FY2011, in addition to increase in tariffs, general sales tax was also imposed on the consumption of more than 100 units of electricity.
 Given the progressive nature of tariffs (i.e., higher rate at higher levels of consumption), the price of electricity was greater than the cost of supply in the highest slab for domestic consumers.
 However, this does not significantly reduce the fiscal burden as there are relatively fewer consumers in the higher slabs (Trimble et al., 2011).

-6 Average fuel cost on FO based generation was Rs.8.59/kWh in FY2009, which increased to Rs.12.02/kWh in 2010-11, i.e., 40 percent; generation cost using HSD increased from Rs.11.55/kWh to Rs.14.81/kWh, i.e., 28 percent; and generation cost using gas as fuel in the same period increased by about 9 percent (NEPRA, 2011).
+6Average fuel cost on FO based generation was Rs 8.59/kWh in FY2009, which increased to Rs 12.02/kWh in 2010-11, i.e., 40 percent; generation cost using HSD increased from Rs.11.55/kWh to Rs 14.81/kWh, i.e., 28 percent; and generation cost using gas as fuel in the same period increased by about 9 percent (NEPRA, 2011).

-Most of the thermal power plants were forced to operate at a very low 'capacity factor' the country lost between 2000 MW to 2500 MW of potential thermal power generated by private power companies as they remained off grid due to non-availability of fuel supply coupled with lack of funds due to increasing dues (cited from Malik, 2012).
+7Most of the thermal power plants were forced to operate at a very low 'capacity factor'-the country lost between 2000 MW to 2500 MW of potential thermal power generated by private power companies as they remained off grid due to non-availability of fuel supply coupled with lack of funds due to increasing dues (cited from Malik, 2012).